Travix-International/frontend-tech-test/README.md

 # short description regarding to the application folder structure and config

- - client: FE application under client:
+ - client: FE application under client/src:
 	 - component: all components here.
 In a bigger application it useful to seperate smart/container components from only representational components.
 	 - actions: actionTypes- actionType constants, tasks - task related actions